The-8bit-Noob/AGON_DEMO_10_DRAWTEXT2/README.md

 Then added the scaling.<br>

 A HUGE THANKS TO MILTONW <br>
-for the code, It's all his work.
+for the code, It's all his work.<br>

+And Luis From Learn Agon for his Ferrari code.